UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Image Processing/README.md

 In this project, we desgin a copy-move image detection model in Python and implemented it on a Raspberry Pi.
 The model used a Scale Invarient Feature Transform (SIFT) and Random Sample Consensus (RANSAC) algorithm to detect keypoints and remove wrong matches.

-SIFT is a feature detection algorithm in Computer Vision. it helps locate the local features in an image, commonly known as the ‘keypoints‘ of the image.
+SIFT is a feature detection algorithm in Computer Vision.
+It helps locate the local features in an image, commonly known as the ‘keypoints‘ of the image.
 These keypoints are scale & rotation invariant that can be used for various computer vision applications, like image matching, object detection, scene detection, etc.

 There are mainly four steps involved in SIFT algorithm